terra-money/docs/src/validator/security.md

 pex = false
 ```

-Sentry Nodes should edit their config.toml:
+Sentry Nodes should edit their `config.toml`:

 ```bash
 # Comma separated list of peer IDs to keep private (will not be gossiped to other peers)